o3de/ROSConDemo/docker/README.md

 ## Requisites

- * X Gb of free disk space
+ * At least 40Gb of free disk space
+ * The build process can take more than 2 hours

 ## Building the Docker Image